semiologic/nav-menus/readme.txt

 == Change Log ==

+= 2.1.3 =

+- Fixed incorrect url being generated for hierarchies with children of children.  url was being generated as parent/grandparent/child

 = 2.1.2 =

 - Fix caching issue with "This Page in Widgets" not refreshing on title or description updates